DeeFrancois/file-tagger-sql-electron/README.md

 ![demo](https://github.com/DeeFrancois/FileTagger_ElectronVersion/blob/main/DocumentationImages/demo.png)

 The interface allows you to easily add, remove, and sort by tags.
 It also allows specifying the source of the file.
-The information is stored in a database which the program manipulates using SQL.
-If desired, the information can be written into the metadata of the file as well.*
+The information is stored in a database but can also be written into the metadata of the files as well*

 <sup>*Metadata manipulation currently only works for videos</sup>